raul23/interactive-organizer/README.rst

 `:warning:` The associated metadata file will be deleted if it exists.

+In this example, the file will be restored to the original folder structure by saving it relative to the specifed base path (``restore/``).

 |

 By using tab, the script autocompletes the path that we enter so that it is easier to navigate through the filesystem: